After you receive a diagnosis of cancer, starting or maintaining an exercise routine might seem like the least of your worries.

 Cancer treatments such as chemotherapy, radiation and bone marrow transplants can reduce your energy, Snyder says.
 That’s because while cancer drugs attack cancer cells, they also strike healthy cells, including red blood cells.
 As a result, patients can develop anemia, which causes them to experience fatigue.

 It may seem counterintuitive, but exercise can help you to manage your fatigue.
-Studies show that cancer patients who exercise regularly reported experiencing 40% to 50% less fatigue.
+Studies show that those with cancer who exercise regularly reported experiencing 40% to 50% less fatigue.
 So while it may require much effort at first to get up and move around, exercise will provide a long-term benefit of reducing fatigue.

 Check with your healthcare team